thecdrz/connect-four/README.md

 - **Standard Rules**: Move diagonally on dark squares, capture by jumping
 - **King Promotion**: Pieces become kings when reaching the opposite end
 - **Double Jumps**: Continue capturing in the same turn when possible
-- **Visual Feedback**: Green highlights for possible moves, red for captures
+- **Visual Feedback**: Green highlights for possible moves, red for captures (works perfectly in multiplayer!)
 - **Smart CPU AI**: Prioritizes captures and strategic positioning
 - **Audio Cues**: Sound effects for piece selection, moves, and captures